The Lowestoft Porcelain Factory, Suffolk England 1757-1802

-The first ceramics intended to replicate Chinese porcelain were first made in this East coast herring fishery during the early part of the 18th century.
-There were established thriving trade routes in to The Hague, Rotterdam, Haarlem and Antwerp and the first accomplished potters in East Anglia were of Dutch origin.
+The first British-made ceramics which were intended to replicate Chinese porcelain were first made in the East coast herring fishery of Lowestoft during the early part of the 18th century.
+There were established and thriving trade routes in to The Hague, Rotterdam, Haarlem and Antwerp and - consequently - the first accomplished potters in East Anglia were of Dutch origin.

 The first actions of Walker & Co, as they were to be named, was to do away with use of Luson’s Gunton clay, and use kaolin brought up from the west country on fishing vessels owned by Obed and Philip Walker, which were already a regular sight on the route down the English Channel to the Isle of Wight, Newlyn and back.

 Very early examples of Lowestoft porcelain – sometimes credited to Luson’s works - were overworked and insubstantial, had glaze applied in varying thicknesses and generally had a pinkish hue, which is attributed to the inclusion of the local tile-clay.
 By the time production had become established in the town – and kaolin was being brought in from farther afield – an underglaze blue was being used, derived from a cobalt oxide wash; although the substrate was now greatly improved, decoration was not at that time a Lowestoft forte, black-blue designs seem to have been “finished” with the use of a pen to add detail and outline.

 By the mid 1760’s decorating skills improved,